Layoff and Reduction

 Initiating a layoff

 For a “regularly occurring” type of layoff, complete and submit the Request to Initiate Layoff (MS Word) form for each affected employee 8 to 10 weeks before the projected last day of employment.
+This form may be completed and submitted electronically or printed, signed and forwarded to HR via office mail or email.
 Your HR consultant will contact you to review the layoff process.

 Complex layoffs require advanced discussion and more planning; see the section below.